 Why Do Bones Break?

-What Are the Various Types of Bone Fractures in a Car Accident?
+What Are the Various Types of Bone Fractures in a Car Crash?

-Although there can be many types of bone fractures in a car accident, the most common ones are mentioned below and shown in the picture accompanying this article.
+Although there can be many types of bone fractures in a car crash, the most common ones are mentioned below and shown in the picture accompanying this article.

 - Transverse.
 Transverse fracture is a condition when the bone cracks into two pieces, making a right angle.

 - Complex.
 Complex or compound fracture is one of the most terrible types of fractures.
 In this case, the shattered bone protrudes out of the skin.

 - Comminuted.
 When bones get shattered into multiple pieces, the consequential fracture is referred to as a comminuted fracture.